enesberkyetim/enesberkyetim/README.md

 ## 🧑‍💻 About Me

-I’m a third‑year Computer Engineering student with a strong drive toward cyber‑security, red teaming, and offensive tooling.
-My low‑level background (C, C++, x86 assembly) lets me reason about software at the machine‑code layer, while high‑level scripting (Python, Bash) powers my automation and data‑analysis side projects.
+I’m a third‑year Computer Engineering student at Marmara University with a strong drive toward cyber‑security (especially penetration testing, red teaming, and offensive tooling).
+I've a strong low‑level programming background (C and x86 assembly) which I find very useful while understanding, using or generating exploits and vulnerabilities.
+Also, I can do automation with high‑level scripting (done many in Python using Selenium and also in Linux Bash).
+In addition, I educate myself on core cybersecurity areas such as computer networks and operating systems which I love learning about and creatively trying to bypass.
 I share most of my academic and personal work right here on GitHub.

 ## Platforms